Book Editors: Erotica

-Donovan is a six-time published book author of both fiction and non-fiction.
-She has edited or ghostwritten more than a dozen published books for her clients.
+Donovan is a ten-time published book author of both fiction and non-fiction.
+She has edited or ghostwritten dozens of published books for her clients.
 Two became New York Times Bestsellers, and another nominated for Best First Novel by International Thriller Writers.
 She is experienced in many genres: Contemporary/Mainstream; Caper/Detective; Erotica; Gay/Lesbian; Literary Fiction; Mystery; Psychological Thriller; Suspense; Women's Fiction; Young Adult; Memoir/Autobiography; Creative Nonfiction.

 - Detailed critique/evaluation of your manuscript

 - Collaborate with you in a mentoring capacity as you edit your manuscript